|

 Listening Lane

-After listening to many
+After listening to

-and earphones so that each child was responsible for the
+inexpensive tape players and earphones so that each

-controls.
-Since I only had two students to a center, this
+two students to a center, this was manageable.
+I placed

-was manageable.
-I placed the tape player, earphones, tape
+the tape player, earphones, tape and book in a gallon

-and book in a gallon sized freezer bag.
+sized freezer bag.

 Task Board Sign